ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-06-10-exploring-catalonia.md

 ![Waterfall and natural pool at Gorg Blau](/assets/images/IMG_2150.jpg)

 Wow!
 I was really impressed by the beauty and variety of Catalonia.
 Mountains, forests, rivers lakes, beaches and the sea.
-All within an area that is more than 10 times smaller than Germany.
+All within an area that is more than ten times smaller than Germany.
 Amazing!